1004parky/biof509-f2020/README.md

 Changes as part of FP guide.

 ## Final Project Example
 Remember to follow the specifications on Canvas.
-The video and written report (in Latex) are also required, in addition to the github code/commit history and README.
+The written report (in Latex) is also required (check the deliverables document), in addition to the github code/commit history and README.

 ### Table of Contents
 - Introduction